 This procedure describes each step of the configuration process.
-For detail on each of the available fields, see the Configuration reference [p.35] below.
+For detail on each of the available fields, see the Configuration Reference, page 44 below.

-Provide your Cisco TMS connection details on the first step, and determine how to authenticate.
+1. Provide your Cisco TMS connection details on the first step, and determine how to authenticate.

 If you do not have Cisco TMS set up to use HTTPS, make sure to check Use HTTP.
-If you are using a redundant setup with a network load balancer for Cisco TMS, enter the virtual address of
+If you are using a redundant setup with a network load balancer for Cisco TMS, enter the virtual address of the network load balancer here.